section-engineering-education/engineering-education/content/articles/build-tensorflow-from-source/index.md

 ### Building TensorFlow 2.5.0 from Source using Bazelisk

 The task of building TensorFlow 2.5.0 from source in Windows is a tedious one.
 The number of variables that need to sit right to build successfully is significantly high.
 Therefore, we will proceed with the Windows Subsystem for Linux (WSL).
-To install WSL in Windows, follow the following [tutorial](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10).
+To install WSL in Windows, follow this [tutorial](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10).

 When given a prompt to download Ubuntu WSL from the Windows Store, choose Ubuntu 18.04 as the OS release.